IbrahimFakhir/IbrahimFakhir/README.md

 **`Digital Craftsman`**

-Your have found your way to my Github Profile! 🥳 My name is Ibo, I am a Computer Science Student currently located in Germany.
+You have found your way to my Github Profile! 🥳 My name is Ibo, I am a Computer Science Student currently located in Germany.

 ## What am I currently doing?
 - Studying Computer Science at University